11 Top-Rated Tourist Attractions in Tromsø

 Address: Hans Nilsens vei 41, 9020 Tromsdalen

 Constructed in 1861, Tromsø Cathedral is located southwest of the main quay in the city center.
-The wooden cathedral's altarpiece is a spectacular copy of the Adolph Tidemand's Resurrection.
-Other important features include the large stained glass windows in the front of the church, designed by Gustav Vigeland and installed in 1960.
+This Gothic Revival cathedral is the northernmost Protestant cathedral in the world and the only cathedral in Norway made entirely of wood.
+The wooden cathedral's altarpiece is a spectacular copy of Adolph Tidemand's Resurrection.
+Other important features include the large stained glass windows in the front of the church, designed by celebrated artist Gustav Vigeland and installed in 1960.

 Address: Storgata, 9008 Tromsø

 The Science Center of Northern Norway, home to Norway's largest planetarium, offers visitors a thrilling up close look at Tromsø's spectacular northern lights on its huge digital screen.
-In addition, the center offers visitors a chance to explore regional phenomena and universal questions on more than 80 interactive installations covering arctic related themes such as energy, climate and weather, as well as resources and the environment.
+In addition, the center offers visitors a chance to explore regional phenomena and universal questions on more than 80 interactive installations covering arctic related themes such as energy, climate, and weather, as well as resources and the environment.
+One of the museum's largest exhibits focuses on the unique nature of life deep within the Arctic Circle and how this affects every aspect of life, from the economy to everyday life.

 Address: Hansine Hansensveg 17, 9019 Tromsø

 Starting life as a customs station in 1789, Skansen is the oldest house in Tromsø.
-Even older than this picturesque house and the many smaller buildings that surround it are its foundations, the remnants of mediaeval fortifications dating from the 13th Century.
+Even older than this picturesque house and the many smaller buildings that surround it are its foundations, the remnants of medieval fortifications dating from the 13th century.
+Today, the building houses a small café, which is open during the summer months and serves traditional food in a cozy atmosphere, and the grounds are a lovely area for picnics.

 Address: Søndre Tollbugate 8, 9008 Tromsø